The Montessori Classroom Community

 It provides the youngest students with a graded series of role models and the older students with peer teaching opportunities for reinforcement of learning.

-Each child learns and develops at her/his own pace through the use of materials and lessons introduced by trained staff.
+Each child learns and develops at their own pace through the use of materials and lessons introduced by trained staff.

 The integrated curriculum is introduced sequentially and at the developmental level of each individual child, allowing every child to work to capacity and at their ability level.